 Upon documented verification of the disability, academic support is individualized based on the learning needs of each student.
 Individuals with special needs may ask for academic and technical support, registration assistance, and help for academic service.
 This support will be coordinated and managed by the Registrar and the Student Success Center.

 The procedure for requesting special support includes:

-- Students need to submit official verification of a status of a disability (comprehensive disability documentation or other medical documents that confirm special needs) in English or Lithuanian languages to the Academic Vice President of the University.
+- Official verification of a status of a disability (comprehensive disability documentation or other medical documents that confirm special needs) in English or Lithuanian languages to the Academic Vice President of the University.

-- Confirmation from CAS (Committee on Academic Standing) for a special needs program is received.
+- Confirmation from CAS (Committee on Academic Standing) for a special needs program.

-- Representatives from CAS meet with the student to discuss appropriate accommodations.
+- Meeting with the representatives from CAS to discuss appropriate accommodations.

-- A memo to faculty who are involved in the student‘s study program will be sent by the Academic Vice President.
+- A memo to faculty who are involved in the student‘s study program sent by the Academic Vice President/Registrar.

 A qualified disabled student must follow the required procedures for requesting special support in order to ensure equitable participation in an education program or activity.
 Academic support is provided for those students who require additional assistance.
 Academic accommodations may include items such as: